kubeshop/testkube/docs/docs/testkube-cloud/managing-cli-context.md

 ### Changing the Testkube Context to kubeconfig-based

-When you want to get back to using Testkube CLI with your local OSS Testkube cluster just set context to kubeconfig based:
+When you want to return to using Testkube CLI with your local OSS Testkube cluster,  set the context to kubeconfig-based:

 ```sh
 testkube set context --kubeconfig